Had an issue with Expedia? Get a real response.

 - Timeline & updates: Agents usually quote an estimate (e.g., 48–72 hours for basic fixes).
 Complex cases (airline/hotel refunds) may take longer.
 Follow up if you’ve heard nothing by the stated time.

-- How they communicate: Expect email updates (check spam).
+- How they communicate: Expect email updates (keep an eye on your spam folder).
 They may also call you or update your “Trips” messages.

 - Intermediary role: For hotel/airline issues, Expedia must contact the provider.
 That can add time, but they often advocate on your behalf.